Essays & Personal Statements

 - Leverage your network.
 Faculty, friends and family are great possibilities.

 - Visit Career Services.
-Schedule an appointment with a career counselor.
+Schedule an appointment with a career adviser.

 - Applying to business or law school?
 PreLaw and Pre-Business Advisors are available.